Find Thousands of Data Points on the Detroit Region

 Brought to you by the Detroit Regional Chamber

-The Detroit Warren Dearborn MSA has had a strong economic recovery since the pandemic.
-In fact, as of May 2023, seasonally adjusted unemployment was below pre-pandemic levels at 3.2%.
-Amid the pandemic, the monthly unemployment rate in the MSA peaked at 23.3%, nearly 10 points higher than the national rate.
-However, over the last five years, the MSA has seen unemployment rates mostly like the US, outside of the period during the pandemic.
-As of July 2024, the seasonally adjusted unemployment rate has begun to rise slightly to 4.5%.
+The Detroit Warren Dearborn MSA had a strong economic recovery coming out of the pandemic.
+In fact, the MSA saw its lowest unemployment rate of the last decade in 2023 at 3.6%, below on track with the U.S. overall.
+Amid the pandemic, the annual unemployment rate in the region peaked at 11.6%, about 3.5 points higher than the national average.
+Over the last four years, the MSA has seen annual unemployment rates on track with the nation, but slightly higher.
+In the last two years, the annual unemployment rate began to rise slightly, to 4.9% through the end of 2025.

 Explore Unemployment Data